 XIII.10.
-The penalty for infraction of a racing rule Part 2 shall be Racing Rules of Sailing 44.1 & 44.2, (720-degree turns for rules infraction; 360- for touching a mark of the course.) unless the Sailing Instructions rule otherwise XIII.11.
-Appeals: The following are subject to appeal: fleet and district decisions; decisions of club or special Windmill committees on class rules in sanctioned events; class rules or restrictions in any race held for Windmills as a one design class.
-RRS Part 2 Appeals shall be handled in accord with the Racing Rules of Sailing, Appeals.
+Disqualification.
+The penalty for infraction of a racing rule shall be disqualification, unless an alternate penalty authorized by US SAILING has been specified in the Racing Instructions and approved by the Executive Committee.

+XIII.11.
+Appeals

 XIII.11.A.
 Appeals in triplicate must be filed with the President and post- marked within ten days of publication of the decision from which appeal is taken.
 A deposit of \$10.00 payable to the WCA must be attached thereto.
 The appeal must be typewritten, in the official language, and must state article and section numbers of the rules alleged to be involved.
 It must give the name and address of the Race Committee chairman and others involved.
 The President shall issue instructions on procedure, jurisdiction and fix time limits for filing answers.
 In every case, time shall be determined by postmarks.
 Those failing to comply with instructions shall forfeit all rights to be heard.

 XIII.11.B.
-In deciding an appeal, the Governing Board shall consider the interpretation and proper application of rules and accept facts as published by the Race Committee that conducted the event, if such facts are available.
-If not, the President may appoint a committee to establish facts (See RRS 64.3)

-Racing rules shall be decided in the manner prescribed in the Racing Rules of Sailing,.
+In deciding an appeal, the Executive Committee shall consider the interpretation and proper application of rules and accept facts as published by the Race Committee that conducted the event, if such facts are available.
+If not, the President may appoint a committee to establish facts.
+Racing rules shall be decided under approved code as designated in the WCA racing rules.

 XIII.11.C.
 If an appeal is sustained, the deposit shall be refunded.
 If an appeal is obviously out of order, or unconstitutional, the President may so rule and return the deposit.
 If, however, it be demanded that the Executive Committee rule upon the appeal, or any part thereof, then, if not sustained, the deposit shall be forfeited to the WCA.

 XIII.11.D.
+The following are subject to appeal: fleet and district decisions; decisions of club or special Windmill committees on class or racing rules in sanctioned events; class rules or restrictions in any race held for Windmills as a one-design class.
 Club committee decisions in non-sanctioned regattas may not be appealed, except as may be permitted by area sailing or racing associations under their rules.